BS in Biology (Pre-med Program)

 Biology is one of the most diverse and exciting fields of study in science today, exploring the structure of molecules essential for life, the development and physiology of living organisms, as well as the genetic structure of natural populations of organisms.

-LAU’s BS in Biology program is committed to academic excellence and provides students with a solid foundation in the biological sciences in preparation for careers in biology, biotechnology and related advanced study in the biomedical and environmental sciences, while maintaining the tradition of liberal arts education.
+The BS in Biology major at LAU is committed to academic excellence and provides you with a solid foundation in the biological sciences in preparation for careers in biology, biotechnology and related advanced study in the biomedical and environmental sciences, while maintaining the tradition of liberal arts education.

-Students enrolled in the program acquire the necessary theoretical background, analytical skills, and hands-on laboratory research experience to pursue advanced studies in various fields related to biology, medicine, and environmental and allied health sciences.
+Through this program, you will acquire the necessary theoretical background, analytical skills, and hands-on laboratory research experience to pursue advanced studies in various fields related to biology, medicine, and environmental and allied health sciences.
 The program is not only tailored for students planning to enter MS or PhD programs, but also for pre-pharmacy and pre-medical students.
-The new program curriculum ensures that pre-medical students are properly prepared for the Medical College Admission Test (MCAT).
+If you are a pre-med student, the curriculum prepares you for the Medical College Admission Test (MCAT).

-Students in the BS in Biology program also have the option to complete a minor in chemistry by taking one additional chemistry course.
+As a BS in Biology student, you also have the option to complete a minor in chemistry by taking one additional chemistry course.

-Students enrolled in the program have access to modern laboratories equipped with both basic and cutting-edge technology and instruments.
-Students can conduct simple to advanced research in physiology, microbiology, genetics, biochemistry, biotechnology and ecology.
-Also, students in the program are provided with access to all physical and electronic resources offered by the LAU libraries as well as necessary IT support.
+You will also have access to modern laboratories equipped with both basic and cutting-edge technology and instruments, allowing you to conduct simple to advanced research in physiology, microbiology, genetics, biochemistry, biotechnology and ecology.
+You can access all physical and electronic resources offered by the LAU libraries as well as necessary IT support.

 Biology (31 credits)